Billy-Spearman-WCCI/RaceCarExtension/README.md

 * In general, classes should know about other interfaces, not other classes.
     * When designing OO programs, the primary question is: who needs to know what?
 * SOLID
     * Single responsibility principle -- each class should have one job.
+That job should be in its /** JavaDoc */
     * Open/closed principle -- parent classes should not know about the existence of subclasses, and certainly should not need modification for new children to be added.
     * Liskov substitution principle -- if you can do something with an instance of the parent class, then you also should be able to do the same thing with an instance of the child class.
+      `X extends Y` or `X implements Y` means in English: "An X is a Y".
+      An ArrayList is a List.
+A FunnyRaceCar is a Contestant.
+      This principle requires that if contestant.turn() makes sense, then funnyracecar.turn() must also make sense.
+      As you go down an inheritance diagram, you only ever *add* behavior...you never lose behavior.
     * Interface segregation principle -- more smaller interfaces better than fewer larger interfaces.
-    * Dependency inversion principle -- Spring is Magic.
+    * Dependency inversion principle -- Spring brings your dependencies to you.

 ### **Imperative**